 Since then, the focus has been on progressive implementation, with Member States encouraged to create conditions that will allow ECVET to be employed for all learners in VET.
 In 2010, the European Commission supported a second round of ECVET testing and experimentation activity, resulting in the funding of a further 8 pilot projects, this time with a focus on national implementation.
 Additionally, ECVET was confirmed as a priority within the Lifelong Learning Programme (2007-2013) and, more recently, within the Erasmus+ programme (2014-2020).

-In 2011, a group of 14 national agencies responsible for overseeing implementation of the Lifelong Learning Programme (now Erasmus+) came together, under the leadership of the German national agency (NA BIBB), to support geographical mobility practitioners working with, or starting to work with, ECVET: this network of national agencies, known as NetECVET, was responsible for the production of the current ECVET Toolkit.
+In 2011, a group of 14 national agencies responsible for overseeing implementation of the Lifelong Learning Programme (now Erasmus+) came together, under the leadership of the German national agency (NA beim BIBB), to support geographical mobility practitioners working with ECVET: this network of national agencies, known as NetECVET, was responsible for the production of the current ECVET Mobility Toolkit.

-In 2014, the Report on Evaluation of the Implementation of ECVET confirmed strengths and successes - such as mainstreaming of the learning outcomes approach - whilst providing recommendations for future development - such as the need to better highlight benefits for all parties and the need to better align ECVET with other recognition and transparency tools.
+In 2014, the Report on Evaluation of the Implementation of ECVET confirmed strengths and successes - such as mainstreaming of the learning outcomes approach - whilst providing recommendations for future development - such as the need to underline the benefits of ECVET for all parties and the need to better align ECVET with other recognition and transparency tools.

-More recently, the European Commission's New Skills Agenda for Europe, confirmed ten actions to help equip people in Europe with better skills, among which ambitions for "Making VET a First Choice" also talk of the possible revision of ECVET in 2017.
+In 2016, the European Commission's New Skills Agenda for Europe, confirmed ten actions to help equip people in Europe with better skills, among which ambitions for "Making VET a First Choice" also talk of the possible future revision of ECVET.